SpiderNitt/bee-bots/integration/README.md

 ## :honeybee: :honeybee: What it is:

-- A blockchain based swarm robotics model build using V-REP (Lua), blockchain and sockets.
+- A blockchain based swarm robotics model.

 ## :house: Built using:

 - Python 3.6.8
 - V-REP
 - Lua
+- Blockchain
+- WebSockets

 Weaved with :spider_web: by Team Bee-Bots of [:spider:](https://spider.nitt.edu)